 Easy & Secure

-We send you a secure link to schedule your notarization session with Notarize.com.
+We email you a link to schedule your session directly with Proof.

 You join a live video call with a certified notary.
 Have your government-issued photo ID ready.